A Sentiment Consolidation Framework for Meta-Review Generation: Sentiment Consolidation Over Multiple Opinionated Documents

 \section{Sentiment Consolidation Over Multiple Opinionated Documents}

-In the following section, we introduce the task of scientific sentiment summarization and our three-layer sentiment consolidation framework in meta-review generation, conduct judgement identification and extraction, analyze the fusion process of scientific sentiments.
+In the following section, we introduce the task of scientific sentiment summarization and our three-layer sentiment consolidation framework in meta-review generation, conduct sentiment and expression extraction, and analyze the fusion process of scientific sentiments.